Using the Vivid Pack Avalanche Tools Pocket

 To make rescue as smooth as possible, I have some tips, born from experience, advice, and a desire for everyone to return home.

-- Make your probe pole the most easily accessible rescue tool–this is the first tool you need in a rescue scenario.
+• Make your probe pole the most easily accessible rescue tool–this is the first tool you need once you locate the victim with your beacon.

 While we all have preferences of gear and tools, safety is objective, and speed is safety.
 Check out our safety first backcountry ski packs, the Vivid 27L and the Vivid 35L packs.